Demaga/demaga.github.io/_posts/2024-12-16-intercepting-websocket-messages-to-analyze-geoguessr-party-games.md

 My friends and I play [GeoGuessr](https://www.geoguessr.com/) every Wednesday.
 It's a small yet awesome tradition of ours, a reason to get together on Discord every week.
-Being a naturally curious person, I had a lot of questions to ask.
+Over time, we started asking questions.
 What is our top score?
 How often do we confuse UK with New Zealand?
+Does that guy ever gets Kenya right?
 Do we ever get Ukraine wrong?
-Imagine my disappointment, when I realized that GeoGuessr provides neither such stats, nor any kind of records of our games.
+Unfortunately, GeoGuessr provides neither such stats, nor any kind of records of our games.
 So I had to collect this data myself.

 Since I already had some experience [intercepting requests](https://demaga.github.io/2024/05/29/crusade-against-youtube-shorts.html) with browser extensions, I figured this was the way to go.
 There was only one catch - GeoGuessr uses **WebSockets** to synchronize game state between players.
 But it shouldn't be much harder to intercept WebSocket messages rather than HTTP requests, right?
-WRONG!
 ## Browser APIs
 If you look at the "webRequest" section of [JavaScript APIs for WebExtensions](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API) docs, you'll see the following statement: